valiton-forks/oxvm_eshop/README.rst

 Below is a list of possible frequent changes which are typically done after cloning this repository.

-One can just copy ant paste the example snippets from the list bellow to the ``personal.yml`` file at the root of this repository.
+One can just copy and paste the example snippets from the list below to the ``personal.yml`` file at the root of this repository.

 Change VM provider